Review and road test of the MINI 3-Door Hatch John Cooper Works

 Ten Second Review of the MINI 3-Door Hatch John Cooper Works

-The improved MINI John Cooper Works hot hatch gets a cleaner Euro6d-Temp engine and extra equipment.
+The improved MINI John Cooper Works hot hatch gets a slightly sharper look and extra equipment.
 As before, it delivers a potent 231hp output.
 In addition, there's a chassis that has been forensically fettled, lots of the JCW good stuff inside and a price tag that's far from unreasonable.
-Get in quick.
-There's going to be a queue for this one.

 It's not often that a car manufacturer allows you to buy one of its most powerful engines in its smallest car, so when the stars align in just such a fashion, it's time to sit up and take notice.
 That's exactly what MINI is offering in its John Cooper Works three-door hatchback and anything with the JCW badge attached to it tends to be a wild ride.